ChandlerU11/ChandlerU11.github.io/content/posts/review_classifier.md

-So, this is bit better.
+This is bit better.
 Our false positive rate has reduced slightly, meaning that this new model is having an easier time differentiating between the two classes than before.
-In many cases this would suffice, but what if we needed to attempt to let no positive samples to slip past our classifier?
-This is where the fourth and final step could come in, altering the decision threshold of the model.
+In many cases this would suffice, but what if we attempted to let no positive samples to slip past our classifier?
+This is where the fourth step can come in, altering the decision threshold of the model.

 ## Step 4: Altering the Decision Threshold
 Unfortunately, boosting the recall of our model will come at a cost.